Position of a state with respect to a trajectory

 relative to a reference

-trajectory by three
+trajectory by two

 different methods: